welshk91/FinanceApp/README.md

 * Still trying to sort out fragments that use a frameLayout with different IDs depending on orientation...
 * Deleting the database, then using the sliding menu to navigate to a different activity will cause the app to crash because the recreating of the database is not set in the proper place just yet...
 * Dialogs close on rotate.
+* Setting my application to target anything above android:targetSdkVersion="13" causes slidingMenu not to work.
+* Going into checkbook, rotating, then adding an account while cause populate not to change the update the appearance of the fragment.
+* Have a minor window leak in Options from delete dialog not being dismissed on rotation change (possibly tell options not to recreate after orientation change)
 * [FIXED] Hitting Back on search goes back to the last search, not exiting the search (singleTop Mode).
 Update: changing FragmentPageAdapter to FragmentStatePageAdapter allowed old fragments to be replaced.
 * [FIXED] Need to fix addtobackstack for fragments so hitting back goes back to either accounts from transactions (single-pane) or 'home' if dual-pane.
 Update: popped old fragments off back stack.
 * [FIXED] Orientation changing in checkbook doesn't work as expected.
 Not a problem if instead of orientation I use screen size to determine dual-pane mode or not.
 Update: removing a check for savedInstance fixes this by always recreating the fragments when checkbook is restarted.
 Not very efficient...